Loan approval difficulties

 Dear Phyllis,

 I had been in escrow on a short sale for six months.
-My agent suggested that I apply for my loan but wait to order the inspector and the appraiser until after the bank approves the sale.
-We completed the loan paperwork and after five months the bank approved the sale, but stated we had to close by January 25th.
+My agent suggested that I apply for my loan, but wait to order the inspector and the appraiser until after the bank approves the sale.
+We completed the loan paperwork, and after five months, the bank approved the sale, but stated we had to close by January 25th.
 We ordered the appraisal.
 No problems on that front.

-I thought we were ready to close but then the lender had a problem with my being in a debt management program.
-He kept asking for more and more paperwork, then he wanted to switch who was on the loan.
+I thought we were ready to close, but then the lender had a problem with my being in a debt management program.
+He kept asking for more and more paperwork, and then he wanted to switch who was on the loan.
 My real estate agent could not get the short sale timeline extended.
 I think my agent took offense that I didn’t use his lender in the first place.
 I tried to switch to my agent’s lender, but we only had one week to close the deal.
-To make a long story short, we weren’t able to close on time and the bank foreclosed on the house.
+To make a long story short, we weren’t able to close on time, and the bank foreclosed on the house.
 I am still trying to figure out what went wrong.

 Disgruntled home buyer